integreat-io/integreat/README.md

   should know, the warning message is where you'll get noticed.
 An example is when you get an array of data items, but some of them was removed due to the access of the ident on the action.
+- `access`: An object holding the `ident` that was actually being used.
+This may be different than the `meta.ident` on the action, as the ident may also be mutated or completed with roles etc. along the way.
 - `paging`: For services and transporters that support [pagination](#pagination), this object will hold information about how to get the next or previous page, in a `next` or `prev` object.
 These objects are